AdrianFR99/Raider-of-the-Lost-World/README.md

 We mainly used C++, xml and Tiled to create the game.
 We also have some Profiling working with Brofiler, use it if you want to measure time on different methods and actionsfrom our game!

-For the 2nd Assignment, there are enemies that can follow the player by using an A* pathfinding algorithm.
-There are 2 enemies implemented in the game a flying Bat, and a ground Undead.
-Undeads will only follow you if you are close enough to their vertical position and youre under their position or at the same height as them.
-Flying Bats will fly around chasing you when you enter their perception zone.

 Thank you for checking our game!

 ### Gameplay